PedroSAndre/Titan-Tetris/README.md

-# Titan
+# Titan Tetris
-Production of a game inspired by the popular game tetris
+Production of a game inspired by the popular game tetris, called Titan Teris.

+## Instructions to Run
+Needs to have dependency pygame installed, using "pip install pygame".
+Runs with python using command: "python main.py".

+## Instructions to Play
+Pieces move using the arrow keys.
+Rotate using the space key.

+## Authors:
+* Pedro Silva André
-Authors: Pedro André and José Henriques
+* José Alberto Cavaleiro Henriques

+**Disclaimer:** This code was created with educational purposes only.
+It will not be used in any commercial apllication whatsoever